jmcrego/BiSync/README.md

 * Download available BiSync models into the machine where the server will run:
   - ct2_en-fr_int8.tgz

-* Uncompress the file:
+* Uncompress the file (creates a directory with the model, vocabulary and bpe codes):
 ```
 tar xvzf ct2_en-fr_int8.tgz
 ```
- * This will create a directory with the model, vocabulary and bpe codes

 ## Instructions